 지금 나 cynical 하니까 좀 비켜줘 but i’m quite cynical right now, so please go away”

 Latin-inspired acoustic guitar melody drives us into melancholy, followed by various beats and shakers, and a slow trumpet.
 The build up is refreshingly clever, intensifying the state of despair and confusion of the character at the loss of his loved one.
-DEAN’s rap is so perfect.
+DEAN’s rap is perfect.

 “사람들이 다 내게 물어봐 everyone asks me